Trump tests positive for coronavirus: Here's who else is positive, and who's negative

 PRESIDENT TRUMP, FIRST LADY TEST POSITIVE FOR CORONAVIRUS, SET TO QUARANTINE AT WHITE HOUSE

-So far, the following administration officials and Republicans have tested positive for the virus.
+So far, the following administration officials, Democrats and Republicans have tested positive for the virus.

 - President Trump